nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `view INDEX`

 * Views the client at the specified `INDEX`.
-* `INDEX` refers to the index number shown in the displayed *List of clients* panel.
+* `INDEX` refers to the index number shown in the displayed *List of Clients* panel.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …​
 * The `INDEX` **must not contain any signs** e.g +1, -3, …​